Consensys/doc.quorum-key-manager/docs/HowTo/Use-Manifest-File.md

 - `specs`: *object* - configuration object to connect to various endpoints
 - `tags`: *map* of *strings* to *strings* - (optional) user set information about the node

-You can define multiple manifests in the manifest file, separated by `-`.
+You can define multiple manifests in one manifest file, separated by `-`.

 !!! example "Sample Quorum Key Manager manifest file"